NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Azure object store works differently than AWS and GCP in that objects pushed or pulled into the object store container will immediately show up in the /contrib directory on the clusters (ie the object store is NFS mounted to /contrib).
-Buckets can only be used based on the user’s assigned project space.
-Create sub-directories with the user’s username at the top level.
+Buckets can only be used based on the user's assigned project space.
+Create sub-directories with the user's username at the top level.

 Data Transfers Between Compute Node and S3